-The boundary of the Karanema Reserve is from Te Karitüwhenua and on to Te Hau along the ridge of Te Mata to Kahurangi, here it turns to Te Ngākau o Hape and on to Ōtōtara, until it comes out at the Ngaruroro and along the river until it joins again to Te Karitūwhenua.
 Keirunga Gardens and Havelock North township are within the boundary of the Karanema Reserve.
+The boundary of the Karanema Reserve is from Te Karitüwhenua and on to Te Hau along the ridge of Te Mata to Kahurangi, here it turns to Te Ngākau o Hape and on to Ōtōtara, until it comes out at the Ngaruroro and along the river until it joins again to Te Karitűwhenua.

 Prepared by Dr James Graham from Te Manaaki Taiaa (2018).
-Towards an understanding of the Māori (cultural) wellbeing and survival aspirations that Nga Hapu o Heretounga have for Te Mata, Te Mata, Te Mata o Rongokako.
-Te Karanemanema Te Mata o Rangokako.
-Te Taiwhenuo a Heretaunga in association with Te Tai Ohanga, Hastings.
+Towards an understanding of the Māori (cultural) wellbeing and survival aspirations that Ngā Hapū o Heretounga have for Te Mata, Te Matā, Te Mata o Rongokako, Te Karanemanema Te Mata o Rongokako.
+Te Taiwhenua o Heretaunga In association with Te Tai Ohanga.
+Hastings.